Jeff-Lewis/chef-mongodb-1/README.md

   - #20: "Any data... not removed...  within 90 calendar days following the Termination Date will be deleted or rendered unreadable"

+The same instructions as for the MMS agent: set your keys in `node['mongodb']['mms_backup']...`, then add the `mongodb::mms-backup` recipe to your run list. *Note that `mongodb::mms-agent` must be installed for the backup agent to work.*

 # LICENSE and AUTHOR: